 AGAPE HealthStart Clinic

-Health Start is part of West Side Community Health Services, a private, nonprofit community clinic.
+Health Start is part of Minnesota Community Care, a private, nonprofit community clinic.
 We operate multi-service health clinics at 9 public high schools in Saint Paul.
 Health Start serves over 3,000 students per year during more than 17,000 visits.

 Adolescence is the age group most likely to be uninsured and least likely to make clinic visits.
 Barriers include not knowing where to go, a need for confidentiality, lack of transportation and affordable services, embarrassment, and fear of what health care providers might say or do.
 Health Start clinics are accessible, affordable, teen-friendly, and non-judgmental.